umijs/qiankun/docs/api/README.md

       This function is called when the browser url changes, and `activeRule` returns `true` to indicate that the subapplication needs to be activated.

+    - loader - `(loading: boolean) => void` - optional, function will be invoked while the loading state changed.

     - props - `object` - optional, data that the primary application needs to pass to the child application.

   - `LifeCycles`